GetStream/stream-chat-dart/README.md

 ![](https://img.shields.io/badge/platform-flutter%20%7C%20flutter%20web-ff69b4.svg?style=flat-square)

 stream-chat-dart is the official Dart client for Stream Chat, a service for building chat applications.
+This library can be used on any Dart project and on both mobile and web apps with Flutter.

 You can sign up for a Stream account at https://getstream.io/chat/